maxludden/supergene-v2/books/book08/md/chapter-2477.md

 The feelings on Lando’s face were also deep inside Han Sen’s heart.
 This was why Han Sen wanted so desperately to be strong.
 He craved those answers.

-“This debt… I want those f*ckers to pay me back.”
+“This debt… I want those fuckers to pay me back.”
 Han Sen gnashed his teeth as the blood inside his body boiled.

 The killing continued, and the seven unicorn Kings couldn’t suppress Han Sen any longer.
 He killed countless unicorns, and they screamed at Han Sen in rage.
 They must have really hated him.